timothypratley/justice/README.md

 Thus a restriction has been made that the result entity has an `:entity/death`.
 This is analogous to a "where" clause in SQL.

+You can use the same approach to introduce new logic variables.
+We could have introduced `?death` to be bound to "date of death" instead of the ignoring the value with `_`.
+Thus we can chain together conditions with other clauses.

+### Select clauses

+Justice does not produce "row" results (non-Entities).
+Results are intended to be either scalars or navigated using the Entity interface.
+Rows can be approximated with `(juxt :field1 :field2)`to produce a function that will call `:field1` and `:field2` on an Entity, but the Entity abstraction is preferable for both clarity and performance.

 ### Debugging rules